wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

 ![!BOLA trigger](../../images/user-guides/triggers/trigger-example7.png)

 You can configure several triggers with different filters for BOLA protection.

+## Using API Discovery with automatic BOLA protection enabled

+The API Discovery module is able to automatically create the BOLA triggers.

+The module creates the read-only BOLA trigger if all of the following conditions are met:

+* The API structure built by the API Discovery module includes the endpoint with the variable PATH parameter.
+* This API endpoint has several nesting path levels, e.g. domain.com/path1/path2/path3/path4 (variable PATH parameters are also considered to be nesting levels, e.g. domain.com/path1/path2/path3/{variative_path4}).
+The Wallarm support team can configure the minimal number of required nesting layers.
+Default value is `3`.
+* This API endpoint received more than specified number of requests from the same IP per specified interval of time.
+The Wallarm support team can configure the minimal number of requests and time interval.
+Default value is `50` requests per `30` seconds.
+* This API endpoint is within the limit of endpoints for which the BOLA trigger is allowed to be created.
+The Wallarm support team can configure this number.
+Default value is `50`.
+This limitation helps to prevent the Cloud from being down and nodes from performance degradation.

+By default the BOLA triggers display the BOLA attack in the **Events** section.
+If necessary, you can add greylisting or blacklisting reactions.

+### Enabling API Discovery automatic BOLA protection

+To enable the API Discovery automatic BOLA protection:

+1. Make sure you have API Discovery subscription and Wallarm node 4.2 or above.
+1. Contact the [Wallarm support team](mailto:support@wallarm.com) to do one of the following:

+    * Request automatic BOLA protection for API Discovery
+    * Discuss or modify automatic BOLA protection configuration.
+The following may be configured:
+        * Number of nesting path levels
+        * Number of requests per interval of time
+        * Limit of endpoints that can be automatically protected
+        * Greylisting or blacklisting as additional reactions of created triggers

+### Viewing list of automatically created BOLA protection triggers

+To view the list of automatically created BOLA protection triggers, in the Wallarm Console → **Triggers** section, click the **Automatically generated** tab.

+BOLA triggers are read-only.

+### Reaction to changes in API Structure

+BOLA automatic protection reacts to the changes in API Structure:

+* For the new endpoints, if they meet the [conditions](#using-api-discovery-with-automatic-bola-protection-enabled), the new BOLA trigger will be created.
+* If the endpoint with the BOLA protection trigger is removed, the corresponing BOLA trigger is deleted.

+### Disabling API Discovery automatic BOLA protection

+In the following cases:

+* You API Discovery subscription has expired.
+* In response to your request, the Wallarm support team has disabled the automatic BOLA protection for API Discovery.

+All the automatically created BOLA protection triggers will be deleted.
+The automatic API Discovery BOLA protection will stop.

 ## Testing the configuration of BOLA protection